 Our dad’s knowledge of the food business dates back to his birth.
 From the minute he could walk, you could find him at his grandfather’s Deli Giuliano’s in Gardena.
 The passion he had for Giuliano’s was endless.
 He took his work very seriously but deep down, he was a jokester.
 Everyone knew him as the life of party.

 Although the deli was a great operation, our family decided to transform the deli into a restaurant.
-The tables went from wood to table cloth.
+The tables went from plastic to wood.
 The menu went from sandwiches to entrees.
 The team members went from check stand attendants to servers.
 It was a bold move, but it turned out to be successful.

 Throughout the opening and soon after the deli became a restaurant, our Dad’s diabetes became too much for his body to handle and he passed away.
 The blow to our family was immense and the success of the restaurant was lying on our mom’s wounded shoulders.
 With the help of many wonderful family, friends and team members, our mom pulled through and kept the business running.
 Our Dad’s legacy of hard work, quality foods and service with a huge smile, still lives within Gaetano’s today.